MinterTeam/minter-php-sdk/README.md

 use Minter\SDK\MinterTx;
 use Minter\SDK\MinterCoins\MinterEditCandidateTx;

-$data = new MinterEditCandidateTx('candidate public key', 'Minter address for rewards', 'Minter address of owner');
+$data = new MinterEditCandidateTx('candidate public key', 'Minter address for rewards', 'Minter address of owner', 'Minter address for control');
 $tx   = new MinterTx($nonce, $data);

 $tx->sign('your private key')